Fighting the Good Fight

 We invite readers and members to click on the analysis link above and review the science yourselves.
 From another quote in the article.

-“In western North America, huge swaths of forested areas may become unsuitable for trees owing to climate change, say researchers.
+“In western North America, huge swaths of forested areas may become unsuitable for trees growing to climate change, say researchers.
 In the Rocky Mountains, estimates hold that by 2050, about 15% of the forests would not grow back if felled by fire because the climate would no longer suit them.
-In Alberta, Canada, about half of existing forests could vanish by 2100.
-In the south-western US, which is experiencing a “megadrought”, as much as 30% of forests are at risk of converting to shrubland or another kind of ecosystem.”
+In Alberta,

 This answers the question as to why we ask “why”.
 We wonder if the Millie Fire landscape will return to what it once was.
 If not, perhaps we should think our policy of forest management.
 We can’t do much about all fires upon the landscape.
 Fire is a natural tool that nature uses to keep the forest healthy.
 But we can control “what we log”, “where we log” and how we can prevent man-made fires near that wildland-urban interface.
 That we can control.
 Very few fires are natural caused compared to those caused by man.
 But it is also why we should preserve what we have and fight climate change by keeping our forests intact.

 That takes us into another subject matter of carbon sequestration, one which we won’t go into here at this time.
-But think of this in the meantime.
+But think of this in the meantime. “in one year a mature tree will absorb more than 48 pounds of carbon dioxide from the atmosphere and release oxygen in exchange.”

 We highlight this to ask ourselves one question.
 In the world of natural resources, what is our National Treasure?
 If this is it, what in the world are we doing to our National Forests?